meganificent/Spanglish-Generator/README.md

     4/19 (9-11pm): Modified spanglishMachine() and created toSpanishStyle() and toEnglishStyle().
 Added 2 grammar rules to toSpanishStyle() (Megan) - 2 hrs
     4/20 (12-2:30am): Continued work on toSpanishStyle(), adding 3 new grammar rules and brainstorming a 4th (Megan) - 2.5 hrs
     4/20 (3-4:30am): toSpanishStyle(): added step 3.5 for longer sentences.
 Looked carefully at Spanish POS tags and tried to discern different letter meanings.
 Added a step for moving adjectives before nouns in toEnglishStyle() (Megan) - 1.5 hours
-    4:20 (11am-1:30pm): added another rule to toSpanishStyle() to account for possessive nouns.
+    4/20 (11am-1:30pm): added another rule to toSpanishStyle() to account for possessive nouns.
 Also created getStartNoun() to streamline some code.
 (Megan) - 2.5 hrs
-    4:20(1:30-3pm): added bunch of pronoun stuff to toSpanishStyle() (Megan) - 1.5 hrs 4/20 (3:45-4:15): talking through project plans, brainstorming next steps of project, and how to do user input (Megan and Catherine) - .5 hrs
+    4/20(1:30-3pm): added bunch of pronoun stuff to toSpanishStyle() (Megan) - 1.5 hrs 4/20 (3:45-4:15): talking through project plans, brainstorming next steps of project, and how to do user input (Megan and Catherine) - .5 hrs
     4/20 (4:30-5:30pm): user input research (Catherine) - 1 hr
     4/20 (7:00-8:30): fixed bugs in toSpanishStyle() and worked with Catherine a little bit to figure out a display tree typo (Megan) - 1.5 hours
     4/20 (6pm-12:30am): worked in pycharm (copied code to bottom of colab) to do user input of sentence in syntax tree function and began making pycharm game to pisplay spanglish generator; initialized the game and made text in it, then began working on converting .ps file of syntax tree to .png file to display in pygame (Catherine) -- 6.5 hrs
+    4/21 (11:30am-1pm): researched how pycharm works (Megan) - 1.5 hrs

 <i>Running Total (for our reference only, will delete @ end)

-    Megan: 32 hours
+    Megan: 33.5 hours

     Catherine: 27.5 hours